Is Family Constellation Therapy Effective?

 crisis intervention

-Instead, it offers a systemic lens for exploring how unresolved family experiences, attachment patterns, and generational dynamics may continue influencing emotional life and relationships.
+Instead, it offers a systemic lens for exploring how unresolved family experiences, interruptions in connection, and generational dynamics may continue influencing emotional life and relationships.

 For many people, the work becomes most valuable when practiced with grounding, ethical awareness, emotional safety, and integration with other forms of support.